Cristine Alves da Costa PhD Pharmacy Biochemistry, Toxicology

 Course and current status

 Cristine Alves da Costa (CAC) is graduated in Pharmacy-Biochemistry and has obtained and a PhD in Toxicology at the University of Sao Paulo, USP, Brazil.
-In 1998 she moved to France to perform a post-doctoral stage at the laboratory of Frédéric Checler, IPMC-CNRS, Valbonne, France where she has got a permanent position as a Senior Research Associate (CR1) at INSERM in 2004.
-Actually she holds a junior Director of Research, (DR2-INSERM, IPMC-CNRS) position and drives a team interested in the role of Parkinson's disease associated genes in the etiology of two opposite disease processes that are Parkinson's disease and brain tumors.
-CAC has authored more than 50 articles (research ID G-8075-2011), is reviewer of several journals and is a permanent editorial board member of several open access journals like Current Neuropharmacology, Parkinson's disease
+In 1998 she made a post doctoral stage at the Institute of Cellular and Molecular Pharmacology (IPMC), Valbonne, France, where she has got a permanent position as a Senior Research Associate (CR1) at INSERM in 2004.
+Actually she is Director of Research and leads the team ALZPARK (Physiopathology of Alzheimeir's and Parkinson's diseases) at IPMC.
+Her main interest concerns the role of Parkinson's disease associated genes in the etiology of Alzheimer’s and Parkinson's disease and brain tumors.

 Scientific summary